anthonydavis33/TechartPortfolio/public/kb/unreal/RenderDependancyGraph/01-FXSystemPreRender.md

 | `NiagaraWorldManagerTick` | Game thread orchestration cost |
 | `NiagaraUpdateInstanceData` | Time spent updating GPU instance buffers |

-> Also check the **Task Graph** view — CPU Niagara sim tasks will appear on worker threads, not the main thread.
+> [!TIP]

-> In the **GPU track**, Niagara compute dispatches appear directly under this stage as compute workloads.
-This is distinct from particle *rendering* cost, which appears later under translucency.
+> Check the **Task Graph** view in Unreal Insights — CPU Niagara sim tasks will appear on worker threads, not the main thread.
+In the **GPU track**, Niagara compute dispatches appear directly under this stage.
+This is distinct from particle *rendering* cost, which shows up later under translucency.
 Measure both separately — a system can be cheap to simulate but expensive to draw, or vice versa.

 ### Stat Commands